For a project requiring an investment of $50,000 to $150,000, in collaboration with a technical team of your choice.

-Notes: Any organization previously funded by the Virtual Museum of Canada (now called “Digital Museums Canada”) that wishes to submit a proposal in this call for proposals must have completed any projects DMC-funded projects prior to the call deadline.
+Notes: Any organization previously funded by the Virtual Museum of Canada (now called “Digital Museums Canada”) that wishes to submit a proposal in this call for proposals must have launched online any projects DMC-funded projects prior to the call deadline.
 That is, a new proposal cannot be submitted if a previously funded one is still in development.

 DMC reserves the right to request proof of eligibility at any time during the quick pitch, application and proposal review processes, and to make a determination on eligibility in certain cases.

 According to International Council of Museums (ICOM) statutes adopted in 2007 during the 21st General Conference in Vienna, Austria: “A museum is a non-profit, permanent institution in the service of society and its development, open to the public, which acquires, conserves, researches, communicates and exhibits the tangible and intangible heritage of humanity and its environment for the purposes of education, study and enjoyment.”
 This definition is a reference in the international community.

 Eligible projects must provide the user with a complete online experience.
 Examples include virtual exhibits, virtual tours, immersive experiences, online games, web apps, educational resources and more.

 The complete online experience must provide content that can be viewed in any location, without specialized equipment.
 It is possible for your online project to be part of a larger hybrid project that includes additional technologies such as virtual, augmented reality, native app, or on-site components.
 However, these elements should not be the primary subject of your application and their merits will not be evaluated as these will not be funded by DMC.

 Please note that collection digitization and databases projects, as well as institutional websites are not eligible for investment